 The present paper is organized as follows: Section 2 briefly outlines the basic theoretical concepts needed to understand the general idea for controlling the time evolution of a photo-excited system.
-Section 3 gives a more detailed description of our derivation and numerical implementation for carrying out this time-evolution operation.
-In particular, we provide analytic gradients for maximizing the transition probability based on a norm-conserving Crank-Nicolson propagation scheme, which have not been previously reported in the literature.
+Section 3 gives a more detailed derivation of our Crank-Nicolson analytical gradients and describes the numerical implementation for carrying out this time-evolution operation.
 With the basic concepts and mathematical formulation in place, Section 4 provides several examples and outputs on a variety of different potentials, propagation times, and user-defined parameters to demonstrate the robustness of the NIC-CAGE software package.
 Finally, Section 5 concludes with a brief discussion and perspective look at potential future applications of our approach.